 Furthermore, estimators or their advisers must have complete information on the conditions under which we will carry out each project.

 The proponent needs the above estimate to fit the mathematical calculation.

-Features of each project to quote
+Features of project cost management

 - The tender documents.